Bashah Aboye: Battle of Adwa, and death

 Dejazmach Bashah Aboye alongside Ras Makonnen Wolde Mikael, Fitawrari Gebeyehu and the ‘Tabanĝā Yāž’ led the central front of Emperor Menelik II army during the First Italo-Ethiopian War.
 Bashah is remembered for his valor at the battle of Adwa on 1 March 1896, during which he was mortally wounded and died.
-Favored by his soldiers, in retaliation for Bashah's death, his men executed three hundred Italian POW's in their custody.
+Favored by his soldiers, in retaliation for Bashah's death, his men executed 70 Italian prisoners of war in their custody.